Penciclovir: Mechanism of action

 Penciclovir is inactive in its initial form.
-Within a virally infected cell a viral thymidine kinase adds a phosphate group to the penciclovir molecule; this is the rate-limiting step in the activation of penciclovir.
-Cellular (human) kinases then add two more phosphate groups, producing the active penciclovir triphosphate.
-This activated form inhibits viral DNA polymerase, thus impairing the ability of the virus to replicate within the cell.
+In herpesvirus-infected cells, viral thymidine kinase phosphorylates penciclovir to penciclovir monophosphate; this first phosphorylation step is the rate-limiting step in its activation.
+Cellular kinases then phosphorylate penciclovir monophosphate to the diphosphate and subsequently to the active triphosphate, producing the active penciclovir triphosphate.
+Penciclovir triphosphate competitively inhibits viral DNA polymerase by competing with deoxyguanosine triphosphate (dGTP), thereby inhibiting viral DNA synthesis and replication.

 The selectivity of penciclovir may be attributed to two factors.
-First, cellular thymidine kinases phosphorylate the parent form significantly less rapidly than does the viral thymidine kinase, so the active triphosphate is present at much higher concentrations in virally infected cells than in uninfected cells.
-Second, the activated drug binds to viral DNA polymerase with a much higher affinity than to human DNA polymerases.
-As a result, penciclovir exhibits negligible cytotoxicity to healthy cells.
+First, cellular thymidine kinases phosphorylate penciclovir only to a small extent, whereas viral thymidine kinase phosphorylates it much more efficiently, so the active triphosphate is present at much higher concentrations in virally infected cells than in uninfected cells.
+Second, penciclovir triphosphate inhibits viral DNA polymerase preferentially over cellular DNA polymerases with a much higher affinity than to human DNA polymerases.
+As a result of its preferential activation in infected cells and relatively low activity against cellular DNA polymerases, penciclovir has low cytotoxicity toward uninfected cells.

 The structure and mode of action of penciclovir are very similar to that of other nucleoside analogues, such as the more widely used aciclovir.
 A difference between aciclovir and penciclovir is that the active triphosphate form of penciclovir persists within the cell for a much longer time than the activated form of aciclovir, so the concentration within the cell of penciclovir will be higher given equivalent cellular doses.